Tremont, Camino, Carson, and Henson share the same underlying structure and functionality. This guide applies to all these templates.

 - Check Social Icons on Right to display them in the top-right corner.
 When unchecked, the icons display with the navigation links.

-Use the Social Icons section of the Style Editor to adjust their size, color, style, and shape.
+Use the Social Icons section of Site Styles to adjust their size, color, style, and shape.

-Use the Site section of the Style Editor to adjust the padding around your site's content:
+Use the Site section of Site Styles to adjust the padding around your site's content:

 - Outer Padding - Adjust the padding around the entire site.